aidanhibbard/nuxt-processor/README.md

 Background job processing for Nuxt using BullMQ with a dedicated workers process.

+Note: This package is under very active development!
+Please consider create issues if you run into anything!

 - [✨ &nbsp;Release Notes](/CHANGELOG.md)
 <!-- - [📖 &nbsp;Documentation](https://example.com) -->